tomfenoglio/tomfenoglio/README.md

   - This is a real project running right now.
 It is a static website made simply with HTML, CSS and JavaScript, about a company that is dedicated to inspecting properties in Argentina for clients from foreign countries.
 [Repository](https://github.com/tomfenoglio/argentina-property-inspections.git) www.argentinainspections.com
 - <b>React Static Developer Portfolio</b>
   - A model of a basic web developer portfolio made in React.
 [Repository](https://github.com/tomfenoglio/react-static-portfolio.git)
+- <b>API for a restaurant</b>
+  - This is my final project of the APIs course of the Meta Back-End Developer Professional Certificate using Django and DRF.
+Its a fully functioning API project for the Little Lemon restaurant so that the client application developers can use the APIs to develop web and mobile applications.
+People with different roles will be able to browse, add and edit menu items, place orders, browse orders, assign delivery crew to orders and finally deliver the orders.
+[Repository](https://github.com/tomfenoglio/django-api-littlelemon.git)
 - <b>entradas electronicas</b>
   - This is a project in current development.
 It is a platform where different user profiles can create events, sell, buy and transfer tickets for shows.
 The goal is that in a few months it will be fully functional and in service to the public.
     - The frontend is being developed using React and Next.js.
 [Repository](https://github.com/tomfenoglio/entradaselectronicas-frontend.git)